 SHELTER & RESCUE

 Overpopulation reports are false.
-In fact, many animal shelters and rescue groups resell puppy mill dogs and import cute puppies from Haiti and other countries.
+In fact, many animal shelters and rescue groups resell puppy mill dogs and import cute puppies from other countries.

 SIMPLY PUT, MANY SHELTERS ARE TRAFFICKING IN DOGS

 Shelter and Rescue operations have become big business; 2017 estimates exceed $35 million for cute imported mutts as American dogs languish in shelters.